anupli/running-ng/docs/src/commands/runbms.md

 `--skip-oom` (preview ⚠️): skip the remaining invocations if a benchmark under a `config` has run out of memory more than `SKIP_OOM` times.

 `--skip-oom` (preview ⚠️): skip the remaining invocations if a benchmark under a `config`  has timed out more than `SKIP_TIMEOUT` times.

+`--resume` (preview ⚠️): resume a previous run under `LOG_DIR/RESUME`.
+If a `.log.gz` already exists for a group of invocations, they will be skipped.
+Remember to clean up the partial `*.log` files before resuming.

 `LOG_DIR`: where to store the results.
 This is required.